History of Maria Bartiromo in Timeline

 1990: Meeting Jonathan Steinberg

-In 1990, Maria Bartiromo first met Jonathan Steinberg, soon after her college graduation.
+In 1990, Maria Bartiromo met Jonathan Steinberg, who would later become her husband.
+This occurred shortly after her college graduation.

 1993: Joins CNBC

-In 1993, Maria Bartiromo joined CNBC after working at CNN for five years as a producer.
-She spent 20 years with CNBC, hosting shows like Closing Bell and On the Money with Maria Bartiromo, and becoming the first television journalist to deliver live reports from the floor of the New York Stock Exchange.
+In 1993, Maria Bartiromo joined CNBC after working at CNN for five years.
+During her 20 years with CNBC, she hosted Closing Bell and On the Money with Maria Bartiromo and became the first television journalist to deliver live television reports from the floor of the New York Stock Exchange.

 1995: Anchors Columbus Day Parade Coverage